MundoAndino Home : Andes Chile Guide at Mundo Andino

 Project Cybersyn

 Project Cybersyn was a Chilean attempt at real-time computer-controlled planned economy in the years 19701973 (during the government of president Salvador Allende).
-It was essentially a network of telex machines that linked factories with a single computer center in Santiago, which controlled them using principles of cybernetics.
+It was essentially a network of telex machines that linked factories with a single computer centre in Santiago, which controlled them using principles of cybernetics.
 The principal architect of the system was British operations research scientist Stafford Beer.

 History